 - The dynamic marginal costs analyzed here are for jails and prisons.
 The dynamic marginal cost concept can be applied to other parts of the criminal justice system.
 SPAC is gathering fiscal and system data to incorporate this methodology into fiscal analysis for those systems. - SPAC has analyzed each key component of the criminal justice system on the state and county level to develop a reliable top-down budgetary analysis of the costs.
 SPAC assumes that the resource needs are roughly in line with the current costs.
 If costs and resources used do not reflect the level of services provided, the fiscal impact analysis could misstate future costs.
 However, the analysis relies on the best available data and presents these fiscal impacts as reasonable estimates. - The total dollar impact is dependent on the step thresholds.
 If an expected impact is close to a step, the cost estimate could be either high (cross the threshold in our dynamic cost model but in reality stay below the threshold) or low (just below the model threshold but in reality staffing increases).
 Because of this limitation in the model, all cost estimates should be viewed as approximations.
 More detailed analysis by the operational departments affected can improve the calculations, however, these estimates are a reasonable basis for policymakers to consider the fiscal impact of new policies. - At this time, the steps are assumed to be similar in size and magnitude regardless of whether the service change is positive or negative (i.e., an increase or decrease in inmates or criminal cases).
-In private sector cost management, costs generally change differently when the demand increases vs. decreases.
+In private sector cost management, costs generally change differently when the demand increases compared to demand decreases.
 SPAC is reviewing this literature, public-sector data, and considering how it may apply to public sector budget predictions; however, at this time, the assumption is that the steps do not vary depending on the direction of the change in clients. - As stated earlier, SPAC assumes that the current resources match current needs.
 Importantly, the fiscal impact does not address systemic under- or over-staffing but merely increases or decreases the estimated budget from the current status quo.
 If the agency or department is already in need of a step increase or decrease, the fiscal impact estimate produced by this approach will not account for that need. - The capital construction costs, as well as bond and debt repayments, are not included unless the service change is 50% or more of the past maximum or minimum services.
 In addition, no continuous escalation rates or inflation are included in the estimates. - The analysis excludes consistent growth in costs caused by inflation and/or regular increases in costs.
 For example, if inmate medical care costs increase regularly over time, it would be wrong to assume that no change in inmates means no change in future costs.
-Further, because the model does not control for inflation, if medical costs per person or staff wages grow faster than overall inflation, the estimates of future costs will be low. - Jail costs are consolidated for a statewide estimate.
-The same dynamic marginal cost calculation was conducted on seven counties across the state.
-If jail populations increased or decreased in each county jail proportionally, the overall dynamic marginal costs can be calculated from a statewide analysis.
-In other words, a 6% increase in the statewide jail population is assumed to be an increase of 6% in each county's jail population.
+Further, because the model does not control for inflation, if medical costs per person or staff wages grow faster than overall inflation, the estimates of future costs will be low.